Angellsds/C---Language-basic-programming-course/FinalProject/README.md

 1. You have to defeat your opponent by destroying all his war ships before he destroys yours.
 2. You have a fleet of N battle ships
 3. The turn is chosen to see who will play first and it is shown above whose turn it is
 4. After the ships are placed, you can attack the enemy area.
-To attack a specific area, enter its x y coordinate(separated by a space or ,)
+To attack a specific area, enter its x and y coordinate(separated by a space or ,)
 5. If your attack hits the enemy ship, the new board will be shown and it will be denoted by an 'X' and your turn continues.
 6. If your attack misses, the new board will be shown and it will be denoted by a 'o' and your turn ends.
 7. And now the opponent's turn will follow